ELIXIR-IIB-training/website/_posts/2020-03-09-RNAseq-and-single-cell_Turin.md

 date_start:  2020-03-09
 date_end: 2020-03-13
 venue: Torino, Italy
 description: This course aims to provide participants with theoretical and practical knowledge on how to perform bioinformatic analyses of RNA-seq data using Bioconductor and other open-source software tools.
 A specific module will briefly describe the single-cell RNA-seq workflow, highlighting differences existing between bulk RNA-seq and single-cell sequencing.
-The course is suitable for life science researchers who are new to NGS technology, and no statistics prerequisites or computing experience are necessary for attending the course.
+The course is suitable for life science researchers who are new to NGS technology, and no statistics prerequisites or computing experience are necessary for attending the course. <br>
+**<font color='red'>WARNING: due to the public health emergency, the course has been cancelled and will be rescheduled to a later date.</font>**

 ---